shoummoak/AI-Bots-Learn-Pong/README.md

 * NEAT --> https://www.pygame.org/news

 ## Credits
+Note the sound effects are not being used, but may have been once in the past.
 * Hit_01 by LittleRobotSoundFactory   link: https://freesound.org/people/LittleRobotSoundFactory/

 * Chiptronical by Patrick De Arteaga   link: https://patrickdearteaga.com/arcade-music/